The Yes Album: Songs

 "I've Seen All Good People" is a suite of two tunes.
 Anderson wanted the piece to start quietly and develop, leading into a large church organ sound, before moving into the funky second movement.
 The band had difficulty recording the initial "Your Move" section, which was resolved by making a tape loop of bass and drums, over which Howe overdubbed a Spanish laúd, miscrediting it as a "vachalia" on the album's credits.
 Gnidrolog's Colin Goldring played recorder on the track.
 The group also used a Dewtron bass pedal synthesiser on the track, which Anderson would then play in concert.

 Anderson wrote "A Venture" in the studio; the song was then arranged by the rest of the band.
 Kaye played piano on the track, contributing a jazzy solo towards the end.
 Howe played a guitar solo on the original recording, but it was left off the final mix, which faded out just as it started.
 The song was never played live by the original group, but an arrangement was worked out when Yes decided to play the whole album live in 2013.

 Anderson was inspired to write the lyrics for "Perpetual Change" by the view of the countryside from the cottage at Churchill.
-He thought of humans completing the moon landing at a time when "our own environment is all fouled up", and a space mission that involved an explosion on the moon to observe its thickness and the subsequent Pakistani floods in 1970.
+He thought of humans completing the Moon landing at a time when "our own environment is all fouled up", and a space mission that involved an explosion on the Moon to observe its thickness and the subsequent Pakistani floods in 1970.
 "So I was thinking, ok you knock the moon off its axis and you're going to mess up the world."
+The song's familiar opening chords, Gsus4 and Asus4, are simultaneously played on the guitar and organ.
 The middle of the track features a polyrhythmic structure, where two pieces of music in different time signatures are playing simultaneously.